mcharper/nextlify/content/home.md

   Occasionally I also work for clients on a more flexible basis.
 This usually involves relatively small projects I can fit around a full-time contract.

   ## Where I work ##
-  I'm based in Huddersfield.
+  I'm a Yorkshireman based in Huddersfield.
 But I've worked remotely off and on since 2007, and continuously since March 2020, now from a dedicated home office.

   I am happy to work remotely for clients further afield, including Europe.
-I speak fluent German (C2 level, representing near-native proficiency), so I would be happy to work remotely for clients in Germany, Austria and Switzerland.
+I also speak fluent German (C2 level, representing near-native proficiency), so I would be happy to work remotely for clients in Germany, Austria and Switzerland.